headlinez.news Live news trend intelligence

 There's a Scientific Reason Australia's Favorite Chaotic Seal Keeps Destroying Traffic Cones

-A 1,000kg southern elephant seal named Neil is drawing international attention for disruptive behavior in Tasmania.
+A 1-ton southern elephant seal named Neil has returned to Tasmania, drawing international attention and official warnings regarding human interaction.

 +0%since first seen